Mandrage: Initial recordings and tours: 2005–2010

-Tenth anniversary and further activity: 2011–19
+Tenth anniversary and further activity: 2011–2019

-In 2011, Mandrage celebrated their tenth anniversary with the appropriately named "Tour 10 let Mandrage", which saw them performing across Czechia, Slovkia, the UK, and Germany.
+In 2011, Mandrage celebrated their tenth anniversary with the appropriately named "Tour 10 let Mandrage", which saw them performing across the Czech Republic, Slovakia, the UK, and Germany.
 The group followed this with the release of their fourth studio album, Moje krevní skupina and that year, they received the Band of the Year honour at the Anděl Awards.
 After several singles from the record gained radio airplay, the band once again won the Óčko award in the rock category.

-In 2012, the track "Šrouby a matice" became the most played song on radio.
 Mandrage embarked on the "Moje krevní skupina" tour, and they took second place in the Song of the Year category and first place in the Group of the Year category at that year's Anděl Awards, as well as reaching fourth place in the Český slavík category Group of the Year.
 They were also nominated for the MTV Europe Music Award for Best Czech & Slovak Act.

 In 2013, after playing numerous concerts and performing at various festivals, the band released their next album, titled Siluety, which received mostly positive reviews from music critics.
-They followed this again with an eponymous tour, which saw them playing in Czechia and Slovakia.
+They followed this again with an eponymous tour, which saw them playing in the Czech Republic and Slovakia.

 In 2015, Mandrage released their subsequent studio album, the dance-oriented Potmě jsou všechny kočky černý.
 Two more records followed, with Po půlnoci in 2018 and Vidím to růžově a year later.